 Note: Please do your own research regarding essential oil use on children.
 I feel completely comfortable using lavender and lemon on my children, with proper dilution of course, but peppermint oil is contraindicated for children under the age of 6.

 Water: It goes without saying that water is essential for life.
 However, during allergy season it is even more imperative that you drink extra water to keep your mucus membranes moisturized so that they can do their job!
-I like to add lemon to my water for an extra dose of vitamin c.
+I like to add lemon to my water once a day for an extra dose of vitamin c.

 Sleep: Fighting off allergens is a tough job for a bombarded immune system.
 It can zap your energy, leaving you fatigued and ready to grab for the sugar as a boost.
 Give it a rest (literally) by catching some extra z’s.
 Try to hit the sack a little earlier or sneak in a catnap in the afternoon if you can.
 You’re immune system will thank you.